nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 - Step 10: Test the setup

-- If you have the rights to modify the hosts file of your client:
+| If you have the rights to modify the hosts file of your client:
-    - Edit the host file of your client
+|    - Edit the host file of your client
-    - Add a line with hostname *cafe.example.com* and the EXTERNAL-IP address of the cluster you've seen on step 11 above.
+|    - Add a line with hostname *cafe.example.com* and the EXTERNAL-IP address of the cluster you've seen on step 11 of LAB 2A above.

 .. code-block:: bash

         52.167.14.0         cafe.example.com

-    - Open a browser and test some connections :
+|    - Open a browser and test some connections :
     | https://cafe.example.com/tea and https://cafe.example.com/coffee should be successfull
     | https://cafe.example.com/ should receive an HTTP 404 Not Found page. -> This is because the path / hasn't been defined into the Routes field of the manifest above.

-- If you don't have the rights on the hosts file of your client then you can use the curl command with the EXTERNAL-IP address of the cluster you've seen on step 11 above:
+| If you don't have the rights on the hosts file of your client then you can use the curl command with the EXTERNAL-IP address of the cluster you've seen on step 11 of LAB 2A above:

 .. code-block:: bash
     $ curl https://cafe.example.com/coffee --resolve cafe.example.com:443:52.167.14.0 --insecure